-Market events and conditions, including global excess crude oil and natural gas supply, war between Russia and Ukraine, actions taken by OPEC+, sanctions against, and civil unrest in, Iran and Venezuela, slowing growth in China and emerging economies, market volatility and disruptions in Asia, weakening global relationships, isolationist and punitive trade policies, increased United States shale production, sovereign debt levels, world health emergencies (including the COVID-19 pandemic), climate change concerns and political upheavals in various countries, including growing anti-fossil fuel sentiment, have caused significant weakness and volatility in commodity prices in recent years.
+Market events and conditions, including global excess crude oil and natural gas supply, Russia's invasion of Ukraine, war and/or ongoing geopolitical tensions in the Middle East, actions taken by OPEC+, sanctions against, and civil unrest in, Iran and Venezuela, slowing growth in China and emerging economies, market volatility and disruptions in Asia, weakening global relationships, isolationist and punitive trade policies, increased United States shale production, sovereign debt levels, world health emergencies (including the COVID-19 pandemic), climate change concerns and political upheavals in various countries, including growing anti-fossil fuel sentiment, and political uncertainty in Canada and the United States have, at times, caused weakness and volatility in commodity prices in recent years.
 See "Risk Factors - Political Uncertainty".

 Following extreme supply/demand imbalance in 2020, the oil and gas industry rebounded strongly throughout 2021, with oil prices reaching their highest levels in six years.
-However, the ongoing wars in the Ukraine and Middle East and price caps and sanctions on oil from Russia have impacted demand and oil prices throughout the latter half of 2022 and 2023.
-It is anticipated that the oil and gas industry will experience more pressure from investors to take meaningful strides towards combating climate change in the upcoming years.
+However, the ongoing wars in the Ukraine and Middle East and price caps and sanctions on oil from Russia have impacted demand and oil prices throughout 2023 and 2024.
+It is also anticipated that the oil and gas industry will experience more pressure from investors to take meaningful strides towards combating climate change in the upcoming years.
 See "Risk Factors - Climate Change and Carbon Pricing Risk".

 These events and conditions have caused a significant decrease in the valuation of oil and gas companies and a decrease in confidence in the oil and gas industry.
 Such difficulties have been exacerbated in Canada by political and other actions resulting in uncertainty surrounding regulatory, tax, royalty changes and environmental regulation.
 In addition, difficulties encountered by midstream proponents to obtain the necessary approvals on a timely basis to build pipelines, liquefied natural gas plants and other facilities to provide better access to markets for the petroleum and natural gas industry in Western Canada and cross-border with the United States has led to additional downward price pressure on crude oil and natural gas produced in Western Canada.
 The resulting price differential between Western Canadian Select crude oil, Brent and West Texas Intermediate crude oil has created uncertainty and reduced confidence in the oil and gas industry in Western Canada.
 See "Industry Conditions - Transportation Constraints and Market Access".

 Lower commodity prices may also affect the volume and value of our reserves and resources especially as certain reserves and resources become uneconomic.
 In addition, lower commodity prices have restricted, and may continue to restrict, our cash flow resulting in a reduced capital expenditure budget.
 As a result, Athabasca may not be able to replace its production with additional reserves and both its production and reserves could be reduced on a year over year basis.
-Any decrease in value of our reserves may reduce the amounts available under the Credit Facility.
+Any decrease in value of our reserves may reduce the amounts available under the Credit Facility and the Duvernay Credit Facility.
 Given the current market conditions and the lack of confidence in the Canadian oil and gas industry, we may have difficulty raising additional funds or if we are able to do so, it may be on unfavourable terms.